Max Payne (video game): Sales

-In its debut month, sales of Max Payne reached roughly 82,000 copies.
-It became the United States' 19th-best-selling computer game of 2001, with domestic sales of 300,782 units and revenues of $13.8 million.

-In the United States, Max Paynes computer and PlayStation 2 versions respectively sold 430,000 copies ($16.9 million in revenue) and 1.6 million copies ($56 million in revenue) by 2006.
-According to Edge and Next Generation, this made Max Payne the country's 33rd-highest-selling computer game released between 2000 and 2006, and the 26th-highest-selling game launched for the PlayStation 2, Xbox or GameCube between those dates.
+In the United States, in its debut month, Max Payne sold roughly 82,000 units.
+In the US, it was the 19th best-selling computer game of 2001, with domestic sales of 300,782 units and revenues of $13.8 million.
+In the US, the game's PC and PlayStation 2 versions respectively sold 430,000 units ($16.9 million in revenue) and 1.6 million units ($56 million in revenue) by 2006.
+According to Edge and Next Generation, this made Max Payne the country's 33rd highest-selling computer game released between 2000 and 2006, and the 26th highest-selling game launched for the PlayStation 2, Xbox or GameCube between those dates.

-The Entertainment and Leisure Software Publishers Association (ELSPA) awarded Max Payne's computer version a "Silver" sales award, and its PlayStation 2 version a "Gold" award, indicating respective sales of at least 100,000 and 200,000 copies in the United Kingdom.
-The game ultimately totaled four million sales.
+In the United Kingdom, the Entertainment and Leisure Software Publishers Association (ELSPA) awarded Max Payne's computer version a "Silver" sales award, and its PlayStation 2 version a "Gold" award, indicating respective sales of at least 100,000 and 200,000 units in the country.